 The solar array was installed at no cost to Hilltop.
 Wisdom and Power LLC invested the capital to install the array and in return, Hilltop will pay 90 percent of the monthly electric costs to the firm.
 After seven years, the school may choose to purchase the panels at fair market value or continue to pay the investor.

 Integrated Solar, which has worked on renewable energy projects in Vermont and New Hampshire for nearly 40 years, was instrumental in shepherding the project to fruition.
 "They conducted feasibility studies, introduced the school to investors, and installed the whole system -- It was a turn-key product," said Seth Harter, one of the Hilltop parent volunteers who helped the school explore the possibility of solar power.
-"It’s been wonderful working with them and a fantastic opportunity for the school."

 John Langhus of Wisdom and Power LLC and Andy Cay, president of Integrated Solar Applications, were on-site at Hilltop to witness the switch over to the new system.